 If you or someone you know is sleeping in a home without a working smoke detector, call the Fire Department.

-Whether the occupant cannot afford a smoke detector or has been unable to get it installed, call us.
-If the occupant agrees to let the firefighters enter, a working smoke detector will be installed or battery replaced free of charge to make sure the occupants are protected before anyone sleeps one more night without a smoke detector.
+Our Leave 'Em Safe Program works in cooperation with the Illinois State Fire Marshal's Office to install smoke detectors in owner occupied homes.
+Whether the occupant cannot afford a smoke detector or has been unable to get one installed, Firefighters will come install a working smoke detector or replace batteries free of charge.
+The goal of the program is to make sure the occupants are protected before anyone sleeps one more night without a smoke detector.

-In short, the Collinsville Fire Department will do whatever it takes to get a smoke detector protecting the household before we leave.
+In short, the Collinsville Fire Department will do whatever it takes to get a smoke detector protecting your home.
 Call before another night goes by.

 130 South Clinton